Mark Halperin: 2WAY

-In 2024 Halperin founded and launched a startup interactive video platform called "2Way," where he currently facilitates daily live video conference calls that attract tens of thousands of viewers.
+In 2024, Halperin founded and launched a startup interactive video platform called "2Way", where he currently facilitates daily live video conference calls that attract tens of thousands of viewers.
 The program is described as a virtual town hall, where a bipartisan panel (usually consisting of Sean Spicer and Dan Turrentine) reacts to the real-time opinions of ordinary people speaking on the topics of the day in what is essentially a large zoom call.
 Halperin moderates.
+Since May 2026, the permanent co-hosts of the show are Republican Larry O'Connor and Democrat Kevin Walling.

 Halperin begins most segments by saying the platform seeks to promote "peace, love and understanding", an ethos of listening and learning, and to not "put smack in the chat" despite partisan disagreements.
 Segments are viewable and archived on 2way.tv, YouTube and X.

 Halperin was among the first political journalists to predict that President Biden would drop out of the 2024 race.

 MK Media

 In March 2025, Halperin joined MK Media, a new podcast and video network founded by former Fox News anchor Megyn Kelly.
 The network, launched in April 2025, aimed to offer an alternative to traditional media with a focus on live discussion and unfiltered commentary.
 Halperin began hosting a program titled Next Up with Mark Halperin, featuring interviews with political figures, cultural commentators, and audience interaction.

 Halperin’s show was featured prominently in the network’s launch materials, alongside other new programs hosted by journalist Maureen Callahan and social media personality Link Lauren.